Social Security, Social Security Disability and Medicare Planning Attorneys

 Does Medicare pay for long term care?
 No it does not.

-How does my Medicare coverage affect my long term care?
+How does my Medicare coverage affect my long-term care?
 It doesn’t affect it so much as it works in conjunction with it.
-A nursing home patient may have periods of time where they are in a long term care bed and periods of time where they require skilled care.
+A nursing home patient may have periods in a long-term care bed and periods where they require skilled care.
 Medicare will kick in when there is medical care required.
 If a patient is on Medical Assistance, medical expenses such as the premiums for Medicare and supplement policies are permitted as a deduction against what is paid to the nursing home.
-You should never drop health insurance when going into a long term care facility.
+You should never drop health insurance when going into a long-term care facility.

 Contact Us Today!